 A matching template is detected

-Clauses are inserted via features such as Truffle Hunt
+Clauses are inserted via features such as Clause Hunt

 LawVu Draft uses a flexible, multi-level layout model that can be mapped to most house styles.
 Essentially, the LawVu Draft layout structure is subdivided into nine different levels.

-On each level, you can encounter a title style (typically bold and/or coloured), a heading style and up to nine different body styles.
+On each level, you will find a title style (typically bold and/or coloured), a heading style and up to nine different body styles.
 Each title and heading can have a number, while each body paragraph can optionally have a bullet.
 Finally, there is also a separate style for the title of the (sub)document itself.

-LawVu Draft's Word style structure thus look as follows:
+LawVu Draft's Word style structure thus looks as follows:

 Heading pane